kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

         \label{psf-exp}
     \end{figure}

-If the scene is not flat but has different depths than there is a blur kernel :math:`k^z` for each depth *z* thus this is a spatially-variant kernel :cite:`Xu2012`.
+If the scene is not flat but has different depths and the camera movement is translational than there is a blur kernel :math:`k^z` for each depth *z* thus this is a spatially-variant kernel :cite:`Xu2012`.